hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 When testing requires AWS infrastructure in a second or third AWS region, the below changes to the normal setup will allow the management or reference of resources and data sources across regions:

 - In the `PreCheck` function, include `acctest.PreCheckMultipleRegion(t, ###)` to ensure a standardized set of information is required for cross-region testing configuration.
 If the infrastructure in the second AWS region is also in a second AWS account also include `acctest.PreCheckOrganizationsAccount(ctx, t)`
-- Switch usage of `ProtoV5ProviderFactories: acctest.ProtoV5ProviderFactories` to `ProtoV5ProviderFactories: acctest.ProtoV5FactoriesMultipleRegions(t, 2)` (where the last parameter is number of regions, 2 or 3)
+- Switch usage of `ProtoV5ProviderFactories: acctest.ProtoV5ProviderFactories` to `ProtoV5ProviderFactories: acctest.ProtoV5FactoriesMultipleRegions(ctx, t, 2)` (where the last parameter is number of regions, 2 or 3)
 - Add `acctest.ConfigMultipleRegionProvider(###)` to the test configuration and use `provider = awsalternate` (and potentially `provider = awsthird`) for cross-region resources.
 The resource that is the focus of the acceptance test should _not_ use the alternative providers to simplify the testing setup.
 If the infrastructure in the second AWS region is also in a second AWS account use `testAccAlternateAccountAlternateRegionProviderConfig()` (EC2) instead
 - For any `TestStep` that includes `ImportState: true`, add the `Config` that matches the previous `TestStep` `Config`